bebenlebricolo/events-manager/trunk/readme.txt

 * added em_booking_output_show_condition filter to help determine whether to show a condition
 * fixed search results coming back with incorrect styling layout when in responsive/mobile mode
 * added output methods for APIs via array for JSON for main objects (events, locations, bookings)
+* removed erroneous testing data for filtering categories search option (ids 150 and 151)
+* fixed some display issues for selectize particularly in the dashboard area

 = 6.1.2.1 =
 * fixed php 8.1 fatal error